prograd-org/Lab-javascript-higher-order-functions/README.md

 ### Function #4: Reject

-We can now reuse the `isPrime()` function in conjunction with reject to get all the non-prime numbers in the array.
+We can now reuse the `isPrime()` with reject to get all the non-prime numbers in the array.
 The reject function does the opposite of the filter function.
 It returns an array with all the elements that do not satisfy the condition.
 Kindly note that there is no reject method in javascript arrays like filters.
 So you need to define a new function and make it work like reject.

 Create a function `nonPrime()` which takes `numberArray` as argument and _return all non-prime numbers from the above given array in Function #3_.